albingroen/Northspawn/README.md

 Today, I also started doing some testing on the website to make sure everything worked properly on different browesers like Safari and Firefox.
 I took a general website compatability test which gave me a below average score in Sweden.
 The results also showed me what had to be improved on the site in general.
 I wrote these down and started on working on making my site responsive.
 I began with making the landing-page responsive, which turned out pretty good.
 I also decided to spin the website up on the webserver via FileZilla client to view it on a phone for the first time.
 Everything but the Login and Register pages looked and worked good as expected.

+#2018-17-05

+The past days I have been building and finishing up the functionality for:

+* Sending feedback
+* Placeing individual orders
+* Placing multiple products in cart
+* Making a fictional purchase
+* Commenting on news possible

+Some of these tasks were quite challanging.
+Making while loops inside of while loops for the comments, and nesting amoutns of SQL staments and results for placing a new order that gets handled by multiple separate tabled inside of a database.
+For me, learning and getting yourself into SQL JOINS and general SQL injections and selections overall really helped me understand the concept of how this work.
+I as well finished up building and styling the products page and cart page.
+Over this time I genuinly learned more of how websites work under the hoos, especially when it comes to ecommerce and web stores.
+Now it's time to implement the last important features on the page before presenting my work tomorrow.

 ---

 ## Tests